AIBiology/aibiology.github.io/index.md

                 <BR><BR>
                 The dispute should clearly set out the grade that the student believes the assignment should have received as well as why they believe that they should have received such a grade.
                 <BR><BR>
                 Some assignments may be resubmitted for revision.
 I may suggest a resubmission, or a student may ask for the opportunity to resubmit.
 My goal in allowing resubmission is to give students a chance to learn the material.
-As meeting to discuss the material is generally expected prior to resubmission.
+A meeting to discuss the material is generally expected prior to resubmission.
             </div>
             <!-- /.panel-body -->
         </div>